List of Kamen Rider 555 characters: Kitazaki

+During the events of the V-Cinema Kamen Rider 555 20th: Paradise Regained, an android modeled after Kitazaki serves as the chief of Smart Brain and uses the Muez Gear to become Kamen Rider Muez after Rena Kurumi's death.
+He is destroyed by Takumi Inui as Kamen Rider Faiz due to Kamen Rider Muez's Predictive AI function lacking data on the original Faiz equipment.

 In his human form, Kitazaki can turn anything he touches to ash, exhale red gas capable of disintegrating anything it comes into contact with, and fire destructive red energy blasts.
 As the Dragon Orphnoch, he can alternate between Demon-Human Mode (魔人態, Majin-tai), which grants bulky armor, superhuman strength and durability, and a pair of claws on each hand, and Dragon-Human Mode (龍人態, Ryūjin-tai), which grants superhuman speed and agility that rivals that of Kamen Rider Faiz Axel Form.